Refinance Punjab National Bank Student Loans in the U.S.

 Most Student Loans Can’t Be Discharged

 Many of these loans can’t be discharged in bankruptcy.
 You have to pay it back over your lifetime.
-Lenders see this as a big risk for borrowers.
-You are a visa holder meaning you don’t yet have the promise of American residency.
-Lenders have no definite promise that you’ll be able to stay in the country and repay large loans.
+Lenders see this as a big risk.
+If you are a visa holder then you don’t yet have the promise of permanent American residency.
+Lenders have no definite guarantee that you’ll be able to stay in the country and repay your loans.

 Large Loans and Short Visas